-The review committee recommended three outstanding proposals out of the 24 submitted in the first synthesis working group competition through the LTER Network Communications Office.
-Selection was based on scientific merit, contribution to LTER Network science, use of novel approaches, and rationale for involving the NCO and NCEAS.
+There are currently six synthesis working groups that are active in the LTER Network.
+These groups were selected by the Project Selection Committee based on scientific merit, contribution to LTER Network science, use of novel approaches, and rationale for involving the NCO and NCEAS.

 Global Patterns in Stream Energy and Nutrient Cycling (short title: Stream Elemental Cycling)

 Project PIs: Adam Wymore, LUQ (email@example.com); Sujay Kaushal, BES (firstname.lastname@example.org)

 LTER Affiliation of Participants: AND, BES, CAP, CWT, HBR, KNZ, LUQ, NWT